 - Stay near the outer wall of the bin.
 If the grain starts to flow, move to the bin ladder or safety rope as quickly as possible.

 - Never enter a bin alone.
 Have at least one person stand outside the bin who can help should you become entrapped.
-It is best to have two people available that are properly trained to follow all safety procedures for entering the bin.
+When entering a bin, it is best to have two people that are professionally trained to follow all safety procedures available.

-- Wear a dust filter or filter respirator when working in a grain bin, especially while cleaning.
+- Wear a dust filter or respirator when working in a grain bin, especially while cleaning.